Hidden orders and phase transitions for the fully packed quantum loop model on the triangular lattice

-One of the widely studied models to realize such phase transitions is the quantum dimer model (QDM) ~\cite{Kivelson1987,Rokhsar1988}.
-In QDMs, $\mathbb{Z}_{2}$ topologically ordered phases originate from the famous Rokhsar-Kivelson (RK) point~\cite{Rokhsar1988,RJSS91,SSMV99,Moessner2001l,Moessner2001b,ZZ2021RK} and acquire extended phase space on nonbipartite triangular and kagome lattices~\cite{Moessner2001l,Moessner2001b,Ivanov2004,Ralko2005,Misguich2008,Yan2021}.
-However, away from the RK point, the overall structures of the phase diagrams on various 2D geometries---either bipartite or nonbipartite---such as square and triangular lattices, are still under intensive investigation~\cite{Vernay2006,Ralko2008,Krishanu2015, Plat2015, ZY2021mixed,Yan2021,ZY2022}.
-This is due to both the lack of controlled methodology to solve these strongly correlated lattice models with local constraints and new discoveries that either confirm or defy earlier nonrigorous arguments.
+One of the most widely studied models to realize such phase transitions, in either numerical simulations or cold-atom experiments, is the quantum dimer model (QDM) ~\cite{Kivelson1987,Rokhsar1988,SSMV99}.
+In QDMs, $\mathbb{Z}_{2}$ topologically ordered phases originate from the famous Rokhsar-Kivelson (RK) point~\cite{Rokhsar1988,ZZ2021RK,Moessner2001l,Moessner2001b} and acquire extended phase space on nonbipartite triangular and kagome lattices~\cite{Moessner2001l,Ivanov2004,Ralko2005,Misguich2008,Yan2021}.
+However, away from the RK point, the overall structures of the phase diagrams on various 2D geometries---either bipartite or nonbipartite---such as square and triangular lattices, are still under intensive investigation~\cite{Vernay2006,Ralko2008,Krishanu2015, Plat2015, ZY2021mixed,Yan2021,ZY2022,zhou2022u1}.
+This is due to the lack of controlled methodology to solve these strongly correlated lattice models with local constraints, and discoveries that either confirm or defy earlier nonrigorous arguments.

-In this paper, we study a QDM on a triangular lattice where two dimers touch every lattice site, which is also dubbed the fully packed quantum loop model (QLM)~\cite{Bloete1994,Shannon2004,Jaubert2011,Plat2015}; we will mainly use this notation for the sake of simplicity.
-In the strongly interacting limit, the QLM shares the Hilbert space and low-energy properties of the hard-core boson model (or spin-1/$2$ XXZ model) on a kagome lattice at $1/3$ filling and many other similar frustrated models with local constraints~\cite{Plat2015,Wang2017,YCWang2017QSL,XFZhang2018}.
-The QLM is also related to the resonant-valence-loop phase in frustrated spin-1 models~\cite{HongYao2010,WeiLi2014}, analogously to the relation between the one-dimer-per-site QDM and spin-$\frac12$ models.
+A QDM where two dimers touch every lattice site is also dubbed the fully packed quantum loop model (QLM)~\cite{Bloete1994,Shannon2004,Jaubert2011,Krishanu2015,Plat2015,ranFully2023}.
+In the strongly interacting limit, the QLM shares the Hilbert space and low-energy properties of a hard-core boson model (or spin-1/$2$ XXZ model) on a kagome lattice at $1/3$ filling and many other similar frustrated models with local constraints~\cite{Krishanu2015,Plat2015,Wang2017,XFZhang2018}.
+The QLM is also related to the resonant-valence-loop phase in frustrated spin-1 models~\cite{HongYao2010,WeiLi2014}, in analogy to the relation between the one-dimer-per-site QDM and spin-$\frac12$ models.
 The triangular-lattice QLM has been investigated by field-theoretical analyses and various numerical approaches~\cite{Krishanu2015,Plat2015}, but, so far, no consistent phase diagram has been obtained.